George O'Connor (hurler)

 George O'Connor (born 1959 in Piercestown, County Wexford) is an Irish former sportsperson.
 He played hurling with his local club St Martin's and with the Wexford senior inter-county team from 1979 until 1996.
-O'Connor is regarded by some as one of Wexford's greatest-ever players.
+In 2002, a six-person panel included O'Connor within a list representing the "greatest Wexford hurling team".

 Early life

 George O'Connor was born in Piercestown, County Wexford in 1959.
 The second eldest in a sporting family of four boys, he has born into a hurling household.
 His father, Paddy O’Connor, was a midfielder on the Wexford junior hurling team that won the Leinster Junior Hurling Championship in 1940.
 O'Connor grew up on the family farm and in time would become a farmer himself.

 Playing career

 Club

 O'Connor played his underage and club hurling and football with his local St Martin's club.
 The club won the county minor hurling championship in 1974, with O'Connor sharing in the success as a fourteen-year-old substitute.
-By the time the three-in-a-row at minor level was completed in 1976, O'Connor had become the star player on the team.
+By the time the three-in-a-row at minor level was completed in 1976, O'Connor had become a regular fixture on the team.
 He was also a figure at midfield in 1977 as St Martin's captured the intermediate hurling championship.
 This victory allowed the club to advance to the senior grade; however, despite reaching the final four on a number of occasions throughout the 1980s, O'Connor's side failed to win the competition.

 On the football fields O'Connor helped St Martin's to win the intermediate championship in 1982.